JohnWSteill/Poker_RoR/README.md

 | notes                | string   | free text                                      |

 Why buckets for stack depth: recording a continuous effective stack is impractical during live play.
 A typical depth bucket plus optional counts for deep conditions is a useful and realistic proxy.

+## To do

+Data cleanup sprint
+- Write quick regex taggers for straddle and side games.
+- Add a helper to assign stack_depth_class from your typical buy-in at each room, with a notes override.
+- Produce the first summary.csv with μ and σ by condition and include N_hours.
+First analysis pass
+- Generate a stake recommendation table for 2/5, 2/5/10, and 5/10/25 using your current bankroll.
+- Export ror_monthly.png and paste the table and image into Evernote with a short memo.
+Going forward
+- After each session, log: stake_text, hours, buyins_usd, cashouts_usd, straddle_exposure, stack_depth_class, side game counts, one-line note.
+- Weekly Habitify tick: reconcile results and append a row.
+- Monthly: rerun the notebook and update the Evernote snaps